“Good leaders create followers; great leaders create leaders.”

 Many of the same challenges have accompanied our attempts to re-establish a state since 1948 and the lessons learned echo through the living memory of Tanach.

-Join the Dean of the Academy, Rabbi Ramon Widmonte, in exploring the iconic leaders of the Jewish people in the chaotic first period of self-rule in the land of Israel.
+Join the Academy and Neill Snape in partnership with Beit Midrash Morasha in exploring the iconic leaders of the Jewish people in the chaotic first period of self-rule in the land of Israel.